CodingWithTashi/simple_barcode_scanner/README.md

 * Flash and switch camera are only available in mobile devices
 * Enhancement

+## Note
+Feel free to fork and send pull request.
-If you have any questions, feedback or ideas, feel free to [create an issue](https://github.com/CodingWithTashi/simple_barcode_scanner/issues/new).
+If you have any questions, feedback or ideas,You can [create an issue](https://github.com/CodingWithTashi/simple_barcode_scanner/issues/new).
 If you enjoy this project, I'd appreciate your [🌟 on GitHub](https://github.com/CodingWithTashi/simple_barcode_scanner/).